ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 A VPN configuration with `establish-tunnels` not set to `immediately` was detected.
 After an upgrade, the IKE might not be immediately active depending on negotiations with the remote peer gateway, and whether or not data traffic is actively flowing.
 Without `establish-tunnels immediately`, the tunnel is established with `on-traffic`.
 With the `establish-tunnels immediately` statement, the tunnel is established immediately when the configuration is committed.
 However, `establish-tunnels immediately` might trigger an undesirable outcome when configured on both ends of the tunnel.

-For more information on this issue, see [[SRX] IPSec comes UP when SRX-A is the Initiator, but fails when SRX-A becomes the responder ](https://kb.juniper.net/InfoCenter/index?page=content&id=KB22239){: external} in the Juniper Knowledge Base.
+For more information on this issue, see [(SRX) IPSec comes UP when SRX-A is the Initiator, but fails when SRX-A becomes the responder](https://kb.juniper.net/InfoCenter/index?page=content&id=KB22239){: external} in the Juniper Knowledge Base.
 Consult [vpn (Security)](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/security-edit-vpn.html){: external} for more details on these settings.

 ## Correcting warning 1177
 {: #correcting-1177}